middleverse/MiddleVerse/README.md

 ### I love to create & I adhere to these principles:

-:basketball: Simplicity is the major key.
+:snake: Simplicity is the major key.

-:basketball: Leave nothing unfinished.
+:tropical_fish: Leave nothing unfinished.

 :basketball: Create & learn daily.